remla2024-team9/model-service/README.md

 The Flask application (`app.py`) serves as a prediction service.
 It accepts POST requests containing URLs, processes these URLs through a tokenization step, and then uses a loaded model to predict the outcome based on the tokenized data.
 The prediction result is then returned as a JSON response.

-The application also includes a `downloader.py` module, which handles the downloading of the necessary model and tokenizer files from remote URLs, ensuring that all required resources are available locally for the Flask application to function correctly.

 ## Getting Started

 ## Running with Docker